Skeldir/go-cheat-sheet/README.md

     for { // you can omit the condition ~ while (true) }

-    // using a range:
+    // using ranges:
-    // if you only need the index: for index := range slice_array_or_map {
+    // if you only need the index
+    for index := range slice_array_or_map {
     }
     // with index and value